Migrating from using Excel

 To ease testing related work and work out the challenges mentioned above migrating your process to a centralized test management tool is preferred.
 Because all your testing related assets can be stored centrally it eases the effort related to passing documents around and keeping them up to date.
 It drives collaboration as these tools usually offer features for assignments, commenting and sharing content.
 With centralized data store reporting is a breeze with up to date views on your current testing and issue status.

-Keep in mind that the files are simplified to contain only the most common fields of the assets.
-A detailed description about the format supported and how to use the import features in Testlab is described here.
+A detailed description of the format supported and how to use the import features in Testlab is described here.

 How do I import the data

 To import data download the template files above for the assets you want to import.
 Make yourself familiar with the format from the links presented above and fill out the files to contain the data you want to import.